lobianco/ALAlertBanner/README.md

 ## Known Issues

-* **FIXED** ~~ALAlertBanner supports all interface orientations.
-However, if you rotate the device while one or more banners is displaying (or animating), the layout will get fudgesicled.
-This is just something I haven't figured out how to fix yet.~~
 * Alert banners won't rotate when added to a UIWindow.
 This is something I haven't added yet but will try to get to soon.
 * On the topic of rotation, ALAlertBanner listens for ```UIDeviceOrientationDidChangeNotification```  to handle rotation events.
 I'd prefer to listen for ```UIApplicationDidChangeStatusBarOrientationNotification``` instead but I need the bounds of the banner's superview to update before handling the rotation notification, and the only way to that seems to be by using ```UIDeviceOrientationDidChangeNotification```.
 If you have an idea on how to fix this, please let me know by submitting a new issue or sending me an email.
 * If you find any other bugs, please open a new issue.